-The key priority for 2023 will be a continued focus on Literacy particularly in Spelling.
+The key priority for 2024 will be Literacy in particular Writing.
 This is central to our School Improvement Plan.
-The pedagogical mentors will conduct PLTs with teachers to identify areas of need and target students individually.
+The pedagogical mentor will conduct PLTs with teachers to identify areas of need and target students individually.

 Community Satisfaction

 Consultation with parents, students and teachers is valued and sought.
 Their feedback contributes to the planning and the achievement of improved outcomes for students.
 This year, the School has used a variety of processes to gain information about the level of satisfaction with the School from parents, students and teachers.
 The school undertakes extensive surveying of all stakeholder groups annually.
 This data is shared with the school community and contributes to the priorities for future planning.